KVadym-del/CppUnits/README.md

 kilometers = centimeters;
 ```
 ## Usage
-You can use units like normal variables:
+You can use units like common variables:
 ```cpp
 centimeters = centimeters + 120;